Tell Me the Truth title image

 Neil Thiese, M.D., Departments of Pathology and of Medicine, Beth Israel Medical Center of Albert Einstein College of Medicine

-Emily Zimmerman, Curatorial Assistant, Media Arts, EMPAC
+Emily Bercir Zimmerman, Curatorial Assistant, Media Arts, EMPAC

 Kathleen Forde